fmonsalvebravo-dev/docquote/README.md

 ## Recommended agent workflow

 1. Register an API key with `POST /v1/keys/register`
-2. Validate the payload with `POST /v1/quote/preview`
+2. Validate with `POST /v1/quote/preview` (or `/v1/po/preview` / `/v1/invoice/preview`)
-3. Generate the final PDF with `POST /v1/quote/pdf` using `Idempotency-Key`
+3. Generate PDF with `POST /v1/quote/pdf` (or `/v1/po/pdf` / `/v1/invoice/pdf`) using `Idempotency-Key`
 4. Purchase credits with `POST /v1/credits/checkout` when free quota is exhausted

 ## Core capabilities

-- Generate comercial quote PDFs from structured JSON
+- Generate sales quote PDFs, purchase order PDFs, and invoice PDFs from structured JSON
+- One API key for all document types; free tier and credits are shared
-- Free preview validation endpoint
+- Free `/preview` endpoints for validation and calculation (no auth, no billing)
-- Idempotent PDF generation
+- Idempotent PDF generation (safe to retry without double billing)
 - Agent-friendly discovery documents
-- Credit-based usage after free tier
+- Credit-based usage after the 5-generation free tier

 ## Example discovery query